 The Applicant completes the front side of the specially printed Application for Assistance Form.
-These forms are freely available from a number of Approved Referring Agencies such as Citizens Advice Jersey, Parish Halls, Family Doctors etc. The Applicant must provide their full details, details of all dependants (if applicable) along with the main reasons as to why they are applying for support at Christmas.
+These forms are freely available from a number of Approved Referring Agencies such as Citizens Advice Jersey, Community Savings Bank Jersey and the Grace Trust.
+The Applicant must provide their full details, details of all dependants (if applicable) along with the main reasons as to why they are applying for support at Christmas.

 The Agencies will provide the Applicant with assistance completing the form if requested.